terminusdb/terminusdb-client-js/Contributing.md

 # Contributing to Terminus Client

-Thanks for interested to contribute to Terminus Client, to get started, fork this repo and follow the [instruction setting up dev environment](#setting-up-dev-environment).
-If you don't have idea where to start, you can look for [`good first issue`](https://github.com/terminusdb/terminus-client/contribute) or `help wanted` label at issues.
-All pull request should follow the [Pull Request Format Guideline](#pull-request-format-guideline) and pull request (PR) that involving coding should come with [tests](#writing-tests-and-testing) and [documentations](#writing-documentation). **All pull request should be made towards `dev` branch**
+Thanks for your interest in contributing to Terminus Client.
+To get started, fork this repo and follow the [instruction setting up dev environment](#setting-up-dev-environment).
+If you don't have idea where to start, you can look for [`good first issue`](https://github.com/terminusdb/terminus-client/contribute) or the `help wanted` label at issues.
+All pull requests should follow the [Pull Request Format Guideline](#pull-request-format-guideline) and pull requests (PR) that involving coding should come with [tests](#writing-tests-and-testing) and [documentation](#writing-documentation). **All pull request should be made towards `dev` branch**

 ## Setting up dev environment